 Now let’s consider Gen Z – the future workforce.
 What do they want in a workplace, and what does it take to make them an engaged and productive workforce?

 1. Work/life balance: We’re well past the days when success was defined by a pay increase, promotion, or pride in working as much overtime as possible.
 Employees today want to make a difference on the job, but they also want time to explore their passions outside of work.
-To offer this experience to employees and develop employee centric practices, manufacturers need to offer adequate paid time off, and make it easy for employees to use that time.
+To offer this employee experience, manufacturers need to offer adequate paid time off, and make it easy for employees to use that time.

 2. Empowerment: Manufacturers are working with a highly skilled group of people that are seeking a strong sense of purpose, managerial recognition, and continuous feedback on performance.
 Employees want to make a difference on the job, so managers need to empower them to do so.
 Involve them in brainstorming sessions, ask them for feedback, and give them tools that will help them succeed.

 3. Visibility/Insight: Another way to empower Gen Z is through visibility and insight into their work.
 They work long hours and want to see the results of that work via production goals and operational impact.
-Many manufacturers don’t have the technology and analytics available for the hourly workforce to provide that visibility, and that will be an issue if they want to retain top talent.
-Visibility into that data can also help identify where employees are most productive and help set a trajectory for their career, not to mention getting the right people allocated to the right job.
+Many manufacturers don’t have the technology and labor analytics available for the hourly workforce to provide that visibility, and that will be an issue if they want to retain top talent.
+Visibility into that data can also help with the performance management of employees, not to mention talent management and retention.

 4. Career Growth: There are ample opportunities for career growth within manufacturing, a driving motivator for Gen Z. There’s a dramatic shortage for skilled maintenance mechanics, for example, which is a highly paid, secure, and sought-after position.
 This type of role, and many others, can establish a strong career path for new employees.
 Manufacturers just need to provide them with mentorship programs and training tools to get them there.